How To Eat More Vegetables

 How We Eat More Plants

 We’re not here to convince anyone to go meatless, that’s your own business.
 However, we are here to help you eat more vegetables.
 A diet full of vegetables has been shown to increase heart health and reduce the risks of cancer.
+Not to mention, they are the key to maintaining a healthy weight.

 Don’t worry, there are many options besides salads to eat more vegetables.
 Even if you don’t like vegetables, we’re confident that you are going to love at least one of these ideas.